-1010 1 1 $\overline{}$

-1.3.1.2 Does information indicate any changes in structure that would alter reproductive capacity?

-60 Changes is stock structure have been detected but there is F has been well below F{pa} since 1997.
+T 1.3.1.2 Does information indicate any changes in structure that would alter reproductive capacity?
+60 Changes is stock structure have been detected but there is no evidence of negative effect on recruitment of the stock.
+Or potentially adverse changes in structure are identified and remedial measures are under consideration.
+F has been well below F {pa} since 1997.
 Age structure has become increasingly robust in recent years with an increasing proportion of older adults in the population.
-I2, R36, R37, R38, R39, R40, 50.0 90

-no evidence of negative effect R49, R51, R52,

-on recruitment of the stock.
-These data indicate a robust age structure with no obvious changes in stock structure that would impair R55

-Or potentially adverse reproductive capacity, and with no obvious declines in recruitment apparent from the stock assessment.

-changes in structure are Declines in the weight at older ages are noted, and the future effects of continued declines on future

-identified and remedial reproductive capacity would be monitored through stock-recruitment estimates.

-measures are under

-consideration.

-80 Evidence exists that the

-fishery has not caused changes

-in stock structure that would

-affect recruitment.

-Or potentially adverse

-changes in structure are

-clearly identified and effective

-remedial measures are in

-place.

-100 Data strongly indicate a robust

-age, sex and genetic structure

-in the stock, such as would

-maintain reproductive

-capacity.
+These data indicate a robust age structure with no obvious changes in stock structure that would impair reproductive capacity, and with no obvious declines in recruitment apparent from the stock assessment.
+Declines in the weight at older ages are noted, and the future effects of continued declines on future reproductive capacity would be monitored through stock-recruitment estimates.
+I2, R36, R37, R38, R39, R40, R49, R51, R52, R55 50.0 90 80 Evidence exists that the fishery has not caused changes in stock structure that would affect recruitment.
+Or potentially adverse changes in structure are clearly identified and effective remedial measures are in place.
+100 Data strongly indicate a robust age, sex and genetic structure in the stock, such as would maintain reproductive capacity.